 Any study of living organisms requires accurate species identification as an important first step.
 Our knowledge of blow fly species in North America and the West Indies is good, especially as a result of two recent publications (Whitworth 2006, Whitworth 2010).
 The identity of most blow fly species in Central and South America is much less settled and identification is complicated by the presence of numerous undescribed species.
 Though there are a number of regional publications addressing the more common blow flies in South America, there is still considerable confusion about valid species in this region.
 Pioneering work on Neotropical species was conducted by Mello, Mariluis, and Dear, see the literature list for references.
 Whitworth (2012) has recently redescribed the Calliphora of the Neotropical Region which helps distinguish species in this genus.
+Also Whitworth (2014) provides a revision of Neotropical Lucilia, describes six new species and provides a key to distinguish all known Neotropical species.
 Much more taxonomic research is needed to clarify other genera and species in this region.

 REQUEST FOR ASSISTANCE - I am currently working on keys to Neotropical Lucilia and the Mesembrinella group.
 I am especially interested in examining any blow flies from the Neotropical Region and will provide identifications at no charge.
 Any museums or individuals with unidentified blow flies from the Neotropical Region are invited to contact me about collaboration.
 I am also available to assist researchers needing assistance in the identification of Nearctic blow flies.
 You can reach me at email@example.com.

 About Blow Flies